manubange/SpiralBeta/README.txt

 # Demo Instructions
-To run the demo, open the example scripts (main_spiral.m and main_determineBetaBurstsPatxx.m) in the matlab editor and press f5 to run all sections. main_spiral.m loads a spiral drawn by a study participant (Spiral_patxx.mat), healthy person (Spiral_HC.mat), or a modelled spiral.
+To run the demo, open the example scripts (_main_spiral.m_ and _main_determineBetaBursts.m_) in the matlab editor and press f5 to run all sections.
-main_determineBetaBurstsPatxx.m calculates burst characteristics of one example dataset (LFP_patxx.mat).
+_main_spiral.m_ loads a spiral drawn by a healthy person (Spiral_HC.mat), or a modelled spiral.
-main_determineBetaBursts.m loads 10 seconds of modelled electrophysiological data (LFP.mat).
+_main_determineBetaBursts.m_ loads 10 seconds of modelled electrophysiological data (LFP.mat).

 Expected time to run:
-- main_determineBetaBurstsPatxx.m < 1 minute
-- main_determineBetaBursts.m < 1 minute
+- _main_determineBetaBursts.m_ < 1 minute
-- main_spiral.m < 1 minute
+- _main_spiral.m_ < 1 minute

 Expected output can be seen in
-- SpiralPatxx.jpg, SpiralHC.jpg, and SpiralModel.jpg
+- SpiralHC.jpg and SpiralModel.jpg
-- PowerspecRest-Draw.jpg and Powerspec.jpg
+- Powerspec.jpg
-- BetaBurstDrawing.jpg and BetaBurstDetermination.jpg
+- BetaBurstDetermination.jpg

 # System requirements